This topic describes the service area analysis layer's feature classes and analysis properties.

 Date and Time

-The Arrive Depart Date-Time Type drop-down list in the Date and Time group is available when the cost units are time based.
+The Arrive Depart Date-Time Type drop-down list is available when the cost units are time based.
 From the drop-down list, choose whether a specific time and date value is given to indicate the time that the route or routes depart from their first stop.
 The primary reason for setting a specific time and date is to solve the analysis using dynamic traffic conditions or public transit schedules; however, to use traffic or public transit in the analysis, the network dataset or route service must include traffic data or public transit.

 The options in the drop-down list are as follows: